Domestic Violence Survivors Get Help with Pittsburgh-born Apps

 Fortunately, local organizations are doing something about it.
 Pittsburgh-based technology company Aspirant has launched multiple free apps that survivors of domestic violence can use for help.
 The company’s most recent progress comes with the launching of the Bright Sky app, which will eventually reach 11 countries.

-Mike McClain, Aspirant’s president, says the organization’s effort to aid survivors of domestic violence started with the RUSafe app, which Aspirant launched in partnership with the Women’s Center and Shelter of Greater Pittsburgh.
+Mike McClaine, Aspirant’s president, says the organization’s effort to aid survivors of domestic violence started with the RUSafe app, which Aspirant launched in partnership with the Women’s Center and Shelter of Greater Pittsburgh.

-The app, which can connect victims to local resource centers, provide risk assessment and educate users on domestic violence, hit the U.S. in 2014 and has expanded to the United Kingdom with plans to grow throughout Europe.
+The Bright Sky app, which can connect victims to local resource centers, provide risk assessment and educate users on domestic violence, was initially launched in the UK in 2016 and has expanded to the U.S.